 Cumulative Proportion 1.000e+00 0.9999902 1.000e+00 1.000e+00 1.000e+00

-The thermal (environmental) data contain various variables, but in the analysis I use only some of them.
-These data were obtained from many sites along the South African coast, but using interpolation (not included here) I calculated the thermal properties for each of the coastal sections for which seaweed data are available.
-Consequently we have a data frame with 58 rows and a column for each of the thermal metrics.
-Before use, I apply vegan’s decostand()
+The thermal (environmental) data contain many variables, of which the analysis uses only some.
+These data come from many sites along the South African coast, and interpolation (not shown here) gave the thermal properties for each coastal section with seaweed data.
+The result is a data frame with 58 rows and a column for each thermal metric.
+Before use, I apply vegan’s decostand() function to scale the data to zero mean and unit variance.

 # Now comes in the in situ temperatures for the 58 coastal sections